ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 Contrast that with a bug report that includes full written reproduction steps as well as a video of a user trying to use the feature and demonstrating the failure.
 More than likely, this approach will enable the engineer to pro - duce a fix without requiring any further follow-up.

- e bottom line is this: any time you send a message to somebody in
+The bottom line is this: any time you send a message to somebody in

 an asynchronous format, give that person all the information they need